zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

         });
     </script>

-If the `showIcon` property is set to:
+The `showIcon` property accepts the following values:

 * "toolbar" - the icon will be displayed only when the button is visible in the ToolBar wrapper.
 The same button will appear with no icon in the command overflow popup.
 * "overflow" - the icon will be displayed only when the button is visible in the command overflow popup.
 The same button will appear with no icon in the ToolBar wrapper.
 * "both" - the icon will be displayed for both buttons.
-That is the default setting.
+This is the default setting.

-If the `showText` property is set to:
+The `showText` property accepts the following values:

 * "toolbar" - only the button located in the ToolBar wrapper will have a text.
 * "overflow" - only the button located in the command overflow container will have a text.
-* "buth" - both buttons will have a text.
+* "both" - both buttons will have a text.
+This is the default setting.

 ##### Example - define a button that will be displayed only as an icon in the ToolBar wrapper and will have only text in the command overflow container